How Meditation Helped Me Manifest Marriage

-I meditated myself into marriage.
+I marriage myself into marriage.

 That's right, you read correctly.
 I got myself a wife through meditation.
 Without meditation I might not (and probably wouldn't) be married right now.